The traditional measurement of bulk firewood purchases is referred to as a cord.

 In terms of measurements, a cord of firewood is eight feet long, four feet wide, and four feet high (128 cubic feet).

-The actual wood itself typically constitutes about 85 cubic feet of that cord, with the air voids in between making up the rest.
+The actual wood typically constitutes about 85 cubic feet of that cord, with the air voids in between making up the rest.

 The width of the pieces is never overly wide because too big of a piece is not usable for home heating purposes, the primary necessity that drivers’ firewood purchases.